seb-nyc/dsp-integration/README.md

 # DSP Integration Framework

-A comprehensive presentation of DSP (Demand-Side Platform) integration solutions engineering expertise.
+A presentation of a DSP (Demand-Side Platform) integration framework, aiming for a 2-month turnaround from onboarding to live traffic.

 ## What It Is